gulsahbalkan/spring-22-project/README.md

 How does the execution time change when problem size is increased?
 Report it by running the same algorithm for the given datasets.

+//Explanation
+First we equated facilities to unassignedFacilities.
+Then we kept the sum of the distances of all points belonging to each facility in the sums array.
+Next in the while loop we found the minimum to match with the right facility until our openedFacilities size is P.
+We added the facilty(the min)to openedFacilities and removed it from the unassignedFacilities.
+Lastly, we calculated the execution time.

 //Answer
 When (P = 4, Facility = 5, Point = 20) = Execution time is:4384800 nanoseconds.